DSA Architect and Urban Planner

 in February - Ecologie du territoire

-coordination: Thibault Barbier, landscape and urban planning engineer, co-founder georges
+co-ordinated by: Thibault Barbier, landscape architect and urban planner, co-founder of georges

 Admission

-The DSA in architecture and urban planning is open to French and foreign architects and landscape architects with a degree.
-Selection, from May to July, is based on a portfolio of work and, if necessary, an oral interview.
-The program is open to both initial and continuing professional training.
+The DSA in Architecture and Urban Planning is aimed at qualified architects and landscape architects, whether French or from abroad.
+The selection process, which takes place from May to July, is based on a portfolio of work and, where applicable, an oral interview.
+The programme is available as an initial qualification and as continuing professional development.

--A cover letter explaining the candidate's interests, motivations and intentions for the Post-Carbon Architecture program,
+• a personal statement explaining the candidate’s areas of interest, motivations and intentions regarding the Post-Carbon Architecture programme,

-For foreign students , the French language level required is the TCF: level C1 (500 to 599 points) and a mark of 14/20 minimum in the written and oral tests or DALF C1.
+For international students, the required level of French is the TCF: advanced level C1 (500 to 599 points) and a minimum mark of 14/20 in the written and oral tests, or DALF C1.
 All documents submitted in a foreign language must be translated into French.

-1500 euros for the first year and 492 euros for the second year.
-The course is eligible for a grant based on social criteria (application to Crous de Créteil).
-For salaried employees, this course is approved by funding organizations such as Pôle emploi and OPCO.
+1,557 euros in the first year, then 520.50 euros in the second year.
+The course is eligible for a means-tested grant (applications to be made to the Crous in Créteil).
+For employees, this course is recognised by funding bodies such as Pôle Emploi or OPCOs.

-All higher education establishments evaluated by the HCERES are deemed to have met the quality obligation for their entire offer.
-They are therefore exempt from the Qualiopi procedure for all the diplomas they award.
-Establishments exempt from this procedure are listed by the Délégation générale à l'Emploi et à la Formation professionnelle DGEFP.
+All higher education institutions assessed by HCERES are deemed to have met the quality requirements for their entire range of courses.
+As such, they are exempt from the Qualiopi accreditation process for all the qualifications they award.
+Institutions exempt from this procedure are listed by the General Delegation for Employment and Vocational Training (DGEFP).

-- urban planning professions involved in projects and project management: private or public agencies and design offices, local authorities, SEMs.
+• urban planning roles involved in project development and project management: private or public agencies and consultancy firms, local authorities, and semi-public companies (SEMs).

 Éric Alonzo